 - Regular attendance is expected.
-Attend class regularly and be on time.
-You are allowed two absences without penalty. - If you are absent more than twice, I will deduct 10 points for each absence. - If you are absent 4 or more times, I will lower your final grade one letter grade. - If you are late on a habitual basis, I will deduct 5 points for each tardy. - E-mail or text me if you will be missing a class. - Absences for serious illness, family emergencies, or University sponsored activities may be excused, provided you, adequately, notify the instructor (me), verbally or by e-mail, prior to intended absence or when you provide documentation of the emergency. - Tests will not be given later for unexcused absences.
-Arrangements must be made PRIOR to the test date if possible.
-Five {5) unexcused absences could result in an automatic failing grade. - I will deduct points at my discretion for use of cell phones, texting, talking, sleeping, and leaving early, etc.
+Attend class regularly and be on time. - The following is not really applicable at this time - You-are allowed-two-absences-without-penalty. - If you are absent more than twice, I will deduct 10 points for each absence. - If you are absent 4 or more times, I will lower your final grade one letter grade. - If you are late on a habitual basis, I will deduct 5 points for each tardy: - Please, e-mail or text me if you will be missing a class. - Absences for serious illness (COVID-19 included), family emergencies, or University sponsored activities may be excused, provided you, adequately, notify the instructor (me), verbally, virtually, or by e-mail, prior to intended absence(s) or after when you provide documentation of the emergency. - Tests will not be given later for unexcused absences.
+Arrangements must be made PRIOR to the test date, if possible.
+Five {5} unexcused absences could result in an automatic failing grade.

+I will deduct points at my discretion for unnecessary use of cellphones, texting, talking, sleeping, and leaving early, etc.